Akachi-Egbeke/GRC-Portfolio/Healthcare-Assessment/README.md

 ### Healthcare GRC Risk Assessment (Azure) This project evaluates risks for ABC Healthcare Hamilton.
-Multi-system Audit for Healthcare organization with 4000+ staff running a hybrid IT environment
+Multi-system Audit using NIST's qualitative analysis (High/Med/Low) for Healthcare organization with 4000+ staff running a hybrid IT environment

 ## Key Frameworks Applied
 PHIPA, FIPPA, ISO 27001, and NIST.